Regulatory requirements for in-house IVDs

 Version 2.0, March 2016

-- Parts of this document refer to the electronic notification form.
-If you are interested in submitting a notification before the new form is available, or have any queries regarding notification of Class 1-3 in-house IVDs, please contact us: firstname.lastname@example.org
+If you have any queries regarding notification of Class 1-3 in-house IVDs, please contact us: email@example.com

 Australian laboratories that manufacture in-house in vitro diagnostic medical devices (IVDs) are required to meet regulatory requirements (that commenced on 1 July 2010) to legally supply* their IVDs in Australia.